American Idol season 16: Background

-In early 2017, Variety reported that FremantleMedia was in talks to revive the show for either NBC or Fox.
+In early 2017, Variety reported that FremantleMedia was in talks to revive the show for either NBC or Fox, the show's original network.
 A dispute between Fremantle and Core Media Group derailed these plans.
 In May 2017, it was announced that ABC was making a bid to revive the program.
 Later, ABC announced that it had acquired the rights to the series and that American Idol would return for the 2017–18 television season.
 On November 6, 2017, it was announced that the revival would premiere on March 11, 2018.

 On July 20, 2017, it was announced on Live with Kelly and Ryan that Ryan Seacrest would return as host for the revival season.
 On May 16, 2017, Katy Perry was the first judge to be announced by ABC.
 On September 23, Luke Bryan was announced for a second judge, and on September 29, Lionel Richie was announced as the final.
 On February 21, 2018, it was announced that iHeartRadio radio personality Bobby Bones would serve as the mentor for the top 24 this season.

 On April 23, 2018, ABC announced that the April 29, May 6, and May 13 live shows of the season would air across all mainland U.S. time zones, a first for American Idol.